streamsets/tutorials/tutorial-spark-transformer-scala/readme.md

       }
     }

 Create a new directory for your Spark Transformer project, and save the above code there as `src/main/scala/CustomTransformer.scala`.
-You will also need a `build.sbt` file in the project directory itself:
+You will also need a `build.sbt` file in the project directory itself.
+Change the version of `streamsets-datacollector-spark-api` to match your SDC version, and change the version of org.apache.spark to match the stage library you will be using:

     name := "spark_transformer"